ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- Tinted depends on the hit circle's combo colour.
+- Tinting depends on the hit circle's combo colour.
 - This element shrinks over time.
   - If [Hidden](/wiki/Hidden) mod is enabled, this element will not be used.
     - To show the first approach circle with Hidden mod enabled, the player will need to enable it in the [options](/wiki/options).